dillaman/ceph/doc/rbd/rbd-mirroring.rst

 `create a Ceph user`_, with ``ceph`` specify the ``auth get-or-create`` command, user name, monitor caps, and OSD caps::

-  ceph auth get-or-create client.rbd-mirror.{unique id} mon 'profile rbd' osd 'profile rbd'
+  ceph auth get-or-create client.rbd-mirror.{unique id} mon 'profile rbd' osd 'profile rbd' mgr 'allow r'

 The ``rbd-mirror`` daemon can be managed by ``systemd`` by specifying the user ID as the daemon instance::